 Liz and Stephanie created the Pelvic Health and Rehabilitation in 2006 with the intention of becoming the gold-standard for pelvic health physical therapy for men, women, and children.
 We are committed to improving the quality of life of our patients and the dynamic growth of our employees and students.
 We boldly tackle educating the community and medical professionals with our innovative and evidence-based practice.
 We compete by providing outstanding customer service and attracting, motivating, and retaining talented people.

-Over the past ten years we have:
+Over the past twelve years we have:

 - grown from one office to five

 - created our popular blog, As the Pelvis Turns